This page describes some of the most common mistakes that webmasters make when designing for mobile.

 - Consider having the transcript of the video available.
-This will make your site accessible to people who use assistive browsing technologies or who have browsers that cannot play a proprietary video format.
+This makes your site accessible to people who use assistive browsing technologies or who have browsers that can't play a proprietary video format.

-If you have separate mobile URLs, you must redirect mobile users on each desktop URL to the appropriate mobile URL.
+If you have separate mobile URLs, we recommend that you redirect mobile users on each desktop URL to the appropriate mobile URL.
 Redirecting to other pages (such as always to the homepage) would be incorrect.